-In the case of Emergency or Administrative Transfers, rejection of an offer of an Apartment of appropriate size and design will result in revocation of the resident's approved Emergency or Administrative Transfer status.
+7.11 Consequences of Rejection of Approved Transfer by Resident of the resident's approved Special Circumstances or Administrative Transfer status.
 His/her name will be withdrawn from the transfer waiting list.
-Furthermore, the resident will not be eligible to apply for an Emergency or Administrative Transfer for the same circumstances for a period of one year from the date of the most recent apartment assignment rejection.
+Furthermore, the resident will not be eligible to apply for an Special Circumstances or Administrative Transfer for the same circumstances for a period of one year from the date of the most recent apartment assignment rejection.
 During the one-year period, the BHA will consider a change in circumstances resulting in a new request for transfer.